 Mr. Rincazaux’s approach is characterized by his ability to practise competition law in all its aspects.
 He has assisted companies before the European Commission and the French Competition Authority and before commercial, criminal and administrative courts and foreign competition authorities.

 Mr. Rincazaux has worked on complex cartel cases, implying negotiated proceedings (settlement, in particular with the European Commission) as well as private proceedings before courts.
 He has defended industrial and technology companies in cases relating to the accusation of abuse of a dominant position, either individually or collectively, both before competition authorities and courts.

 His merger practice includes a wide range of international transactions and issues relating to collective dominant positions, which he has defended before the French Competition Authority and the French administrative supreme court.

 Mr. Rincazaux possesses thorough knowledge of State aids, notably in the context of privatizations before the European Commission, in addition to the French judicial and administrative courts.

-Mr. Rincazaux is a Board Member, Treasurer and head of International relations of the French Association of Competition Law (AFEC).
-He is a founding member and Vice President of the French Association of Competition Attorneys (APDC) and a member of the European Competition Lawyers Forum (ELCF).
+He is a Board Member, Treasurer and head of International relations of the French Association of Competition Law (AFEC).
+Mr. Rincazaux is a founding member and Vice President of the French Association of Competition Attorneys (APDC) and a member of the European Competition Lawyers Forum (ELCF).